k-anne222/card-website/README.md

 ## Rule of Game
 1. Receive a total of 10 cards of character and potion(booster) cards at the beginning as card distribution

-     a.
-7 character cards
+   - 7 character cards

-     b.
-3 potion(booster) card
+   - 3 potion(booster) card

 2. Each player rolls the dice to decide which player goes first; they then take whatever is given on the stack i.e. sp attack / attack
    - you roll the dice only once when we start the game; just to choose which player goes first!

 3. Each player has to pick up attack cards from the middle pile